Free no-obligation site survey · Nationwide coverage Contact Us

 What an Exeter survey covers

-We are a survey-led contractor based in the South-East and working across England, and nothing gets quoted until a building has been looked at properly.
+We are a survey-led contractor based in the South-East and working across the UK, and nothing gets quoted until a building has been looked at properly.
 A typical inspection on a Devon holding takes in:

 • Roof sheet condition, fixings and any history of patch repairs